LoveCommunity/love.dart/README.md

 Note: Reduce is pure function that only purpose is to compute a new state with current state and event.
 There is no side effect in this function.

-Then, how to aproach side effect?
+Then, how to approach side effect?

 ## Effect